axelvaldez/radical-companies/_posts/2024/2024-03-12-Everybody is Good.markdown

 <h1>A Learning Moment</h1>
  <p>Sugar is so good that we should have it all the time is childish.
 And by that I mean that it comes from a limited context.</p>
- <p>This is a chance for children to help the child expand her horizons. &lsquo;<em>You like sugar?
+ <p>This is a chance to the child expand her horizons. &lsquo;<em>You like sugar?
 I like sugary things too!
 But, y&lsquo;know, eating things like all the time makes your teeth hurt.</em>&rdquo; &lsquo;<em>No, I do not want my teeth to hurt!
 And I don&lsquo;t want their teeth to hurt, either.</em>&rsquo;</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>